MarineMorales/Gaming/README.md

 **Main mechanic**: In this program, we do not choose a for loop even though we know in advance the number of maximum times the player can iterate the guesses, which is 10.
 Instead we also choose a while True loop because the number of times the game will be played depends on the player's decision whether or not to play again.

+**6. Sonar Treasure Hunt**

+**Rules**:In this game, the player drops snoar devices at various places in the ocean to locate treasure chests sunken under the sea.
+The sonar devices will then tell the player how far away the closest treasure chest is, but not in what direction.
+Hence the player needs to place mutliple sonar devices to be able to figure out the location of the treasure chest.
+The player has only 20 sonar devices to use to find the 3 treasure chests.

+**Mechanics**: In this program, we use a Cartesian coordinate system.
+Coordinates are numbers that represent a specific point on the screen.
+We also use in this program data structures constituted of lists within lists.

 ## How to run the games in your Command Prompt

 **Input 1**: C:\Users\Your_User_Name>cd C:\Users\Your_User_Name\Code_Folder_location